 Industrial buying is an infinitely more complex process than it ever used to be.
 In the past, business relationships were forged over lunches, golf games, phone calls, and plant visits.
 Suppliers showcased their know-how by “talking shop” and establishing rapport in person.

 These days, most buyers conduct research and vet suppliers long before they ever contact them, a development which shouldn't immediately be categorized as bad.
 Relationships are now established based on the information readily available to the buyer from the internet and other sources, which means buyers are more informed.

 That purchasing agent your sales representative is in talks with right now doesn't necessarily have final say on a given purchase.
 Frequently, several individuals are involved in the approval process.
 And we've seen a direct correlation between the size of the order and the number of individuals involved in making the final decision.

 Let's talk about these players.
 Each one is likely evaluating your company and its offerings based on his or her role in the organization.
 In some businesses, an individual might fill multiple roles, or multiple people will fill one role.
 In general, your buyers include:

 - Plant and MRO managers

 You need to communicate with all three types of personas.
 What makes content marketing powerful is the ability to do just that by authoring pieces of content that speak to each unique interest and concern.
-As each individual becomes familiar with how your brand relates to her, she will be more comfortable doing business with you.
+As each individual becomes familiar with how your brand relates to them, they will be more comfortable doing business with you.